 To make the welfare results more intuitive, we define a welfare metric in terms of consumption equivalents.
-This consumption equivalent welfare measure is the constant fraction of steady-state consumption that households are willing to give away in order to obtain the benefits of the macroprudential policy.
-A positive value means a welfare gain, which is how much the consumer would be willing to pay in terms of steady-state consumption to obtain a welfare improvement.
+This consumption equivalent welfare measure is the constant fraction of steadystate consumption that households are willing to give away in order to obtain the benefits of the macroprudential policy.
+A positive value means a welfare gain, which is how much the consumer would be willing to pay to obtain a welfare improvement.